ilivieris/MLflow-example/README.md

 # MLFlow-project

-This is a custom project, which aims to demonstrate an end-to-end machine learning project using MLFlow, XGBoost, Docker & FastAPI
+This is a custom project, which aims to demonstrate an end-to-end machine learning project using MLFlow, XGBoost, Docker & FastAPI.
+The hyperparameter optimization is performed using Sequental Optimization.

+Additionally, the best model is locally deployed
+- using FastAPI & Docker
+- using MLFlow serving

+For creating the optimized prediction model run ```01.
+Model development.ipynb```

+**Notice:** That for tracking the experiments launch ```$ mlflow server --backend-store-uri sqlite:///mlflow.db --default-artifact-root ./artifacts --host 0.0.0.0 --port 5000```
 <br />
 <br />